 Who needs sandwich bread or crostini when you have great gluten-free recipes like this one?
-These Turkey Avocado Roll-ups deliver a protein-packed, healthy-fat-filled meal that’s guaranteed to satisfy.
+These Turkey and Avocado Roll-ups deliver a protein-packed, healthy-fat-filled meal that’s guaranteed to satisfy.
 We love eating these as a low-calorie lunch, but they also make a great snack.
 We’ve even served them up as appetizers at holiday and Super Bowl parties, and everyone always loves them!

-Dishes like these are designed to be gluten-free, so you don’t feel like you’re missing out when you eat these Turkey Avocado Roll-ups.
+Dishes like these are designed to be gluten-free, so you don’t feel like you’re missing out when you eat these Turkey and Avocado Roll-ups.
 They’re also low-carb and naturally dairy free (especially if you follow our pesto hack, which we’ll tell you about in a minute).
 That makes them the ideal appetizer to serve a wide variety of people!

 A Quick Note about Healthy Fats

 You might notice that these low-carb Turkey Avocado Roll-ups have 18 grams of fat per serving.
 At first glance, that totally seems like a lot!
 Before you start to worry, we’d like to have a quick chat about healthy fats and how they differ from bad-for-you trans fats and saturated fats.

 Fat has a bad reputation, and for a while doctors and nutritionists were recommending low-fat products.
 They thought that fat lead to high cholesterol and heart disease.
 In some ways, they were right, because trans fat found in processed food and saturated fat found in animal products isn’t great for you.
 But, there’s also a healthy type of fat that actually works to prevent disease and weight gain.